-- Select an individual roof plane and Delete it. - Select Edit> Delete Objects and in the Delete Objects dialog, select either All Rooms On This Floor or All Floors; place a check beside Roof Planes; and click the Delete button to delete all roof planes either on the current floor or in the plan.
+- Select an individual roof plane and Delete it. - Select Build> Roof> Delete Roof Planes to delete all roof planes in the plan. - Select Edit> Delete Objects and in the Delete Objects dialog, select either All Rooms On This Floor or All Floors; place a check beside Roof Planes; and click the Delete button to delete all roof planes either on the current floor or in the plan.